tinmaunghtay/devops_assignment/README.md

 - SSL/TLS are properly deployed , encryption is verified
 - Loggings and Audits are verified to be integrated with other channels such as ELK, Cloud Monitoring Tools
 - All softwares are updated, patches and its controls are done regualarly and scheduled
-- Verisions (if any) are verified to be installed as required.
+- Check firewall and ports to confirm only necessary ports are open.

 ### Section-3